Space Jam: A New Legacy: Marketing

 The marketing campaign from Warner Bros. for Space Jam: A New Legacy began on July 31, 2020, when a hat with the film's logo became available on the studio's shop website.
 In August, it was announced that Moose Toys made a deal with Warner Bros. to make merchandise for the film along with the 2021 live-action/animated Tom and Jerry hybrid film.

 On April 3, 2021, the first trailer was released, which revealed a number of references and characters who made cameos from franchises owned by Warner Bros.
 Jordan Hoffman from Vanity Fair compared the trailer to Disney's Tron franchise and fellow Warner Bros. film Ready Player One (2018).
 That same month, Hasbro also made a deal with Warner Bros. to make two Space Jam: A New Legacy versions of their board game properties Monopoly and Connect Four.

 That May, Warner Bros. partnered with over 200 brands worldwide to promote Space Jam: A New Legacy.
 Other promotional partners included Kraft Heinz, General Mills, Funko, Hallmark Cards, GameStop, Mattel, and Spalding.
 On June 9, Nike and Converse revealed their tie-in merchandise for the film, which included numerous footwear and sportswear.
 The film is also set to debut the new LeBron 19 shoes.
 The following day, Warner Bros. released another trailer for the film took the same effect as the first one, in addition to showing more focus on the Goon Squad (composed of avatars of various famous NBA players such as Klay Thompson, Anthony Davis, Damian Lillard, Diana Taurasi, Nneka Ogwumike), and Zendaya as Lola Bunny.
-Brianna Zigler of Paste remarked "The film looks like it might be fun in a turn-your-brain-off-and-enter-the-void sort of way."
+Brianna Zigler of Paste remarked "The film looks like it might be fun in a turn-your-brain-off-and-enter-the-void sort of way".
 On June 29, DC Comics released a graphic novel adaption of the film.

-A tie-in video game, with ideas designed by Ricky of the United States and Narayan of India and developed by Digital Eclipse, was released on July 1, exclusively on the Xbox Game Pass Ultimate Perks program.
+A tie-in video game developed by Digital Eclipse was released for Xbox One on July 1, and was initially exclusive to Xbox Game Pass for two weeks.
+The game's concept was designed by the winners of a contest by Warner Bros., in which fans could pitch ideas for an original Space Jam game.
 That same month, McDonald's launched its limited time campaign in the participating restaurants by including twelve toys free with the purchase of a Happy Meal, while Warner Bros. collaborated with Nifty's to release a collection of 91,000 limited-edition NFTs featuring characters from the movie including Bugs Bunny, Tweety, Porky Pig and LeBron James.
 A large amount of NFTs are planned to be released to balance rarity with broad accessibility, driving "engagement around the film for as many Space Jam fans as possible".

 The film was promoted with the third Teen Titans Go! movie, titled Teen Titans Go!
 See Space Jam, which aired on Cartoon Network on June 20, 2021.